 As of 2023, you can borrow up to 96.5% of the value of a home with an FHA loan.
 You’ll need a credit score of at least 580 to qualify.
 If your credit score falls between 540 and 579, you can still get an FHA loan and borrow up to 90% of the value of a home (ask me for details and specifics).
 With FHA loans, your down payment can come from savings, a financial gift from a family member or a grant for down-payment assistance.

 Did you know?
-FHA government-backed loans are compatible with our 3-2-1 temporary buydown product to help make the beginning of your mortgage more affordable?
-Learn more at the 3-2-1 Temporary Buydown lender page and combat this period of higher interest rates using seller-paid closing costs.
+FHA government-backed loans are compatible with our seller-paid rate buydown solution to help make your mortgage more affordable for up to three years?
+Learn more at the seller-paid rate buydown page and combat this period of higher interest rates using seller-paid closing costs.

 Features of an FHA Home Loan